 Benchmark the current site performance with your competitors.

-This will help you identify any gaps in performance that need to be closed before the migration.
+This will help you identify any performance gaps that need to be closed before the migration.
 You can do this using Google’s Search Console, SEMrush, or Ahrefs.

 Crawl the Current Site

 Crawl the current site and look for any errors or warnings.
 If there are any issues, fix them before moving on to the next step.
 It’s best to do this at least a month before the migration, so you have time to review and tweak any issues.
-This will also help you identify if there are any problems with your site that need fixing before migrating it over.
+This will also help you identify any problems with your site that need fixing before migrating it.

 Ensure you have 301 Redirects in Place

-Before migrating your website, make sure you have 301 redirects.
-These are important because they tell Google that the new URL is an entirely new site.
-If you don’t have 301 redirects set up, Google may think your old site has been updated and will continue to index it instead of your new one.
-This can result in lost traffic or worse – lost rankings.
+Before migrating your website, ensure you have 301 redirects in place.
+These are important because they tell Google that the new URL is a separate site.
+If you don’t have 301 redirects set up, Google may think your old site has been updated and continue indexing it instead of your new one.
+This can result in lost traffic or, worse, lost rankings.

 Migration Day:

 Make sure you have a migration plan.
 This is where most sites go wrong and why they get penalized by search engines.
 It’s not uncommon to see a site move to new hosting or a new domain only to be penalized by Google.
-With careful planning, it’s possible to migrate your site without losing rankings or experiencing other problems.
+With careful planning, you can migrate your site without losing rankings or encountering other issues.

 Test Your Site Throughout the Process

-You should constantly test while moving the website over to know when everything has been carried over successfully.
+You should constantly test as you move the website to know when everything has been carried over successfully.
 You’ll be able to fix any errors as soon as possible before they affect your visibility in search results pages (SERPs).

 Make Sure Someone Checks all URLs Thoroughly

 Be aware of potential problems with migration, such as duplicate content issues (if the website was moved somewhere else).
-Indexing errors resulting from incorrect redirections being created after moving from one server/domain name/subdomain to another one – these will happen if there needs to be more attention paid to ensuring that everything works properly when migrating from one place to another.
+Indexing errors resulting from incorrect redirects created after moving from one server/domain name/subdomain to another – these will happen if more attention isn’t paid to ensuring everything works properly during migration.

 Keep URLs Simple and Consistent

 Long and complex URLs are a nightmare for SEO, as they are harder to remember and share.
-Search engines will also have a hard time crawling these URLs because of their length, meaning they may need to rank higher in search results.
+Search engines will also have a hard time crawling these URLs due to their length, which may mean they rank higher in search results.

 Don’t Change Keyword Targeting During Migration